benlue/soar/README.md

 ## Access Database
 SOAR offers two types of programming styles to access databases.
 One is via "Data View" definitions, and the other is the SQL templates style.

-<a name="dataView"></a>
-### Access via Data View
-Data view is a XML file used to formulate SQL queries.
-By parameterizing and formulating SQL queries in XML format, SQL queries can be easily reused and managed.
-For details about how to use "data view" to access databases, please refer to [Using Data View To Access Database](https://github.com/benlue/soar/blob/master/doc/AccessWithDataView.md).

 <a name="dynamicSQL"></a>
 ### Access with SQL Templates
-SQL template is the other (and newer) programming style SOAR supported.
 SQL templates allow you to compose and reuse SQL queries in a clean and managable way.
 Let's start with an example:

     var  soar = require('soarjs');